faizilham/msc-thesis/main/ch5_general_function.typ

 $ <eq:RVPostExecTransferModified2>

-The definitions of SafeReach and Sources are not changed, but we include it here for convenience sake.
-Notice that SafeReach still only returns construction calls if there are more than one reachable definitions.
-This means that references to parameters and free variables behave similarly to references of local variable, in which a reference to a parameter or free variable is safely reachable if it is the only reachable value.
+The definitions of SafeReach and Sources have not changed, but we include them here for convenience's sake.
+Notice that SafeReach still only returns construction calls if there are more than one reachable definition.
+This means that references to parameters and free variables behave similarly to references of local variables, in which a reference to a parameter or free variable is safely reachable if it is the only reachable value.
 $
   &"SafeReach"(p, e) &&= cases(
     r_e & "if" abs(r_e) <= 1,